TL;DR:

 Q: Can I succeed with only free ideation tools?

 A: For small teams or solo operators, yes—if you are disciplined in synthesis and willing to trade time for money.
-For scale or competitive markets, paid tools provide leverage that is hard to replicate manually.
+For scale or competitive markets, paid content ideation tools provide leverage that is hard to replicate manually.

 Q: Are AI-powered ideation tools making human creativity obsolete?